 The project follows a layered architecture with clear separation of concerns:

-• registry/ — Tool definitions, loader, validator, templates
+• registry/ — Tool definitions, loader, validator, templates, blacklist

 • runtime/ — Process management, launchers, installers

-• ui/ — PySide6 interface (guarded imports, protocol-based DI)
+• ui/ — PySide6 interface (guarded imports, protocol-based DI, sidebar wizard)

 • chat/ — Async chat API integration